FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 Now, we define a main function to handle a few ROS related things and use our freshly defined hri_publisher class.
 This is very much a template that you can just reuse in the future.

-Copy the following chunk of code to `hri_publisher.py`, following the class definition of HRIPublisher.
+Copy the code below to `hri_publisher.py`, following the class definition of HRIPublisher.
 ``` Python
 def main(args=None):
     rclpy.init(args=args)